 How To Clean Natural Stone

-Cleaning and maintenance of your natural stone can be a difficult and tedious task so we have written up a guide on the different types of stains you may come across and what methods to use to remove them.
+Cleaning and maintenance of your natural stone can be easy when done correctly.
+We have written up a guide on the different types of stains you may come across and what methods to use to remove them.

 The strategy for removing the stain depends on what type of stain it is so we have included a method of stain removal for each kind of stain you may come across whether your stone is indoors or outdoors.